 How Does Having Too Many Account Affect Your Credit Score?

-A bit of a balancing act needed as the length of the accounts also is factored into your credit score.
+A bit of a balancing act is needed as the length of the accounts also is factored into your credit score.
 Have a look at your report before closing accounts.
-Potentially you could see a dip in your credit score but nothing that should stop you getting credit.
+Potentially you could see a dip in your credit score but nothing that should stop you from getting credit.